428954/L2U13DGL/images/mobile phone company.md

 ![image](../images/imagesdoc/links.JPG)
 this is a section i added because i thought it would be the most easiest and funconal way of navagation to get to one place to another and it does function as i wanted.
 # feedback
-luke:said "it looks good, the colors are nice its funconal and easy to navagate however on the other pages i would add a back button" patryk:said "its funconal, looks good and the colours work well howerver i would change the fact that when you change the page size the table moves over the video" ugnius:said"it looks good is funconal and easily navagated however the phones on each of their pages needs information bellow them".
+luke: said "it looks good, the colors are nice its funconal and easy to navagate however on the other pages i would add a back button"
+patryk: said "its funconal, looks good and the colours work well howerver i would change the fact that when you change the page size the table moves over the video"
+ugnius: said"it looks good is funconal and easily navagated however the phones on each of their pages needs information bellow them".

 based on my feedback i decided to add information underneith the samsung and iphone images, i have rejected the table movment issue because it require to much coding to get done before the deadline of this unit.